 Trade cards and postal cards were highly prized in the late 19th and early 20th centuries.
 When a German chromolithographic printing process was adopted by a number of printers in the US in the 1860s, enterprising marketers realized the potential of the new technology and began using multicolored cards as giveaways.
 The public was captivated.
 By the 1880s, hobbyists were collecting these premiums, and trading or saving them in elaborate scrapbooks.
 Clever marketers sometimes printed card series that would require a patron-collector to visit their store regularly in order to complete a set.

 Our “postcard to nowhere” may have been one of the first such advertisements for Polar Ice.
-The company’s marketers would eventually produce a series of cards featuring the iconic Polar Ice wagon photographed with (or superimposed near) a popular landmark.
-Excellent examples of this postcard series can be viewed on the Hoosier Recollections Flickr series.
+The company’s marketers eventually produced a series of cards featuring the iconic Polar Ice wagon photographed with (or superimposed near) a popular landmark.

 Popular as it once was, the fervor for collecting trade cards died off in the early 1900s, when postage rates for magazines became more affordable and businesses turned to cheaper and more widely-distributed magazine ads.